DusanTodorovic5/MedMarketServer/README.md

 # Medicine Market Server
-Native TCP and Websocket server with dedicated client, all written in C++
+Native TCP, Rest and Websocket server with dedicated client, all written in C++

-Both versions of project work the same way.
+All versions of project work the same way.
 Custom authentication is implemented in C++, currently passwords are hashed using std::hasher which is not the safest method to do it(or safe at all), but it is fairly easy and straight-forward to replace the hash function with custom library.
 User has ability to send query for given medicine, to buy it, select it or to authenticate.
 The types of messages that user can send are: